Partonic distribution functions and amplitudes using tensor network methods: Results

 With our prepared hadron state and real-time evolution, we extract expectations of hadron matrix elements and then Fourier transform to obtain the PDF in eq.~\eqref{eq:qc_pdf} and DA in eq.~\eqref{eq:qc_lcda}.
 Specifically, after obtaining the matrix element sums for various $z$ values, we interpolate them using cubic polynomial interpolator from \texttt{scipy} to generate a smooth curve prior to their Fourier transform (FT).
 For the FT, we used both the discrete and continuous FTs where we find no dramatic difference between them.
 For the numerical results presented below, we always show the continuous FT calculated using the composite Simpson's rule from \texttt{scipy}.
 In addition, we use the momentum sum rule of the PDF and zero moment of the DA to normalize our obtained distributions after the FT respectively.
 In the case of the PDF, we also subtract the vacuum expectation of the matrix elements from the hadronic expectation before performing the FT.

 For small system sizes, we find consistent agreement among the TN approach, exact diagonalization (ED), and quantum circuit (QC) simulation.
-For the quantum circuit simulation, we used first-order trotterization~\cite{Trotter1959} to implement time evolution with scaling $O(\tau^2)$ for the time step $\tau$ that matches the order of TEBD and TDVP~\cite{childs2019nearly, childs2021theory}.
-State preparations for the QC simulation is dramatically simplified and taken as exact eigenstates.
+For the quantum circuit simulation, we used first-order trotterization~\cite{Trotter1959} to implement time evolution with scaling $\mathcal{O}(\tau^2)$ for the time step $\tau$ that matches the order of TDVP~\cite{childs2019nearly, childs2021theory}.
+Specifically, we use the statevector simulator from {\texttt Qiskit}~\cite{Qiskit} library to perform exact simulation with no sampling noise from shots.
+State preparations for the QC simulation is dramatically simplified and taken as exact eigenstates directly solved from diagonalization.
 In Fig.~\ref{fig:method_comparison}, we present the numerical results for the PDF using a lattice of $N=10$ qubits.
 From Fig.~\ref{fig:method_comparison}(a), we see a strong alignment among all three results, implying that our setup is valid and generally applicable to quantum computing.
 In Fig.~\ref{fig:method_comparison}(b), we make a log-linear plot of the absolute error $\Delta f_q(x)$ in TN and QC methods compared with exact diagonalization for each $x$.
-Noticeably, the TN consistently and significantly reduces the error by six orders of magnitude with an average error of around $10^{-8}$, which aligns with the numerical accuracy of the DMRG method for state preparation.
+Noticeably, the TN consistently and significantly reduces the error by six orders of magnitude with an average error of around $10^{-8}$, which aligns with the numerical accuracy of the variational method for state preparation.
 Similar observations are found in computing the DA at $N=10$ qubits.
 These observations prove the reliability of the TN strategies used in our numerical calculations.